dsc-courses/practice.dsc40a.com/problems/fa21-midterm/fa21-midterm-q01.md

 King Triton wants to predict the number of likes his next post will receive, using a constant prediction rule $h$.
 For each loss function
 $L(h, y)$, determine the constant prediction $h^*$ that minimizes empirical risk.
-If you believe there are multiplie minimizers, specify them all.
+If you believe there are multiple minimizers, specify them all.
 If you believe you need more information to answer the question or that there is no minimizer, state that clearly. **Give a brief justification for each answer.**